AmineDjeghri/awesome-os-setup/docs/tv_setup.md

             ##### 💾 Step 7 — Save and Install
             1. Go back to the **Install** section.
             2. Click **Save** — this saves your configuration to your online AIOStreams account.
 If you see a timeout error with the name of an addon, it means that this addon is down right now.
-Just deactivate it and save again.
+Just deactivate it and save again (sometimes StremFusion and Opensubtitles V3+ are down)
             3. Then click **Install** and choose **Stremio Web** (or your preferred option).
             4. Stremio will open and prompt you to install your configured addons.